amor924/b2b-responseprop-demo/README.md

 Tree-based models (XGBoost, LightGBM) can improve lift, but introduce complexity in monitoring and interpretation — a tradeoff worth evaluating once the baseline is validated.

-**If marketing targets the top 20% of ranked accounts, the response rate increases from ~19.6% (baseline) to ~27%, representing ~1.4x lift** — demonstrating how the model directly informs campaign prioritization under budget constraints.
+**For illustration, targeting the top 20% of ranked accounts increases response rate from ~19.6% (baseline) to ~27% (~1.4x lift).** — demonstrating how the model directly informs campaign prioritization under budget constraints.

 **Natural next steps:**
 - Tree-based model comparison (lift improvement vs. interpretability tradeoff)